crystal-lang/crystal/.github/ISSUE_TEMPLATE/feature-request.md

 ## Feature Request

 - Is your feature request related to a problem?
-Please describe cleary and concisely what is the problem.
+Please describe clearly and concisely what is the problem.
 - Describe the feature you would like, optionally illustrated by examples, and how it will solve the above problem.
 - Describe considered alternative solutions, and the reasons why you have not proposed them as a solution here.
 - Does it induce breaking backward compatibility, if yes what is the migration path?